panoptic-labs/docs/docs/panoptic-protocol/option-properties.md

 ### Creating a call option
 Removing 1 asset of liquidity at price K creates a long call option payoff.
-Adding K asset of liquidity at price K creates a short call option payoff.
+Adding 1 asset of liquidity at price K creates a short call option payoff.

 <ThemedImage
   alt="Call"